hotosm/osm-fieldwork/docs/externaldata.md

 from a Postgres database, there is more control than when using Overpass, and larger datasets can be processed.

+As the GeoJson file gets turned into an XPATH components when converted to an XForm, the actual filename without the suffix becomes a node in the XPATH, so you can't have a survey question using the same name as the filename.
+It is prefered to have the name using the actual OSM tag instead of the file.
+If you get this error, you need to rename the GeoJson file.

+	Duplicate type: 'choice', Duplicate URI: 'None', Duplicate context: 'survey'.

+## Naming Conflicts

-To maintain consistency, the output column names can be redefined using the AS keyword in SQL queries, so that OSM standard names can be used in the survey and choices sheets.
-A technique for maintaining consistency is to append an _x_ to the end of each column name, so _healthcare_ becomes _healthcarex_.
-Then, in the XLSForm, _healthcarex_ can be used for the instance, and _xhealthcare_ can be used for the value in the calculation column in the survey sheet.
+If you do want to use an OSM tag name in a calculate field, a technique for maintaining consistency is to prefix an _x_ to the start of each column name, so _healthcare_ becomes _xhealthcare_.
+Then, in the XLSForm, _healthcare_ can be used for the instance, and _xhealthcare_ can be used for the value in the calculation column in the survey sheet.
 The name column in the survey sheet can then be just _healthcare_, which will translate directly into its OSM tag equivalent.
+For this example note that the GeoJson file must not be named healthcare.geojson, because it'll conflict with __healthcare_.
+You can also avoid this by having the calculation in the same row as the survey question and avoiding the variable.
+If you do that, add a trigger for the geojson file, and it'll populate the default value for the question.

 It's possible to support almost any value using a text type in the XLSForm, but it's better to have an approved value for tag validation and completeness.
 If using a data model, the list of choices for a tag is defined, and anything outside of that will cause an error.
-Therefore, it's important to adhere to approved data models to avoid introducing errors or inconsistencies into the dataset.
+Therefore, it's important to adhere to validated data models to avoid introducing errors or inconsistencies into the dataset.
 If the SQL query returns columns that aren't compatible with the XLSForm, XPATH errors will occur in ODK Collect.